-So then, back to the question of "why?".
+So then, back to the question of "why"?
 Paul argues here in this second section that essentially we have only two choices: to be in slavery to sin, or to be in slavery to obedience to God.
 As much as we might want a third option, there is no "Option C".
 (I often have some fun with Elizabeth over this very expression: so often people are presented with two choices in life, but continue in agonizing indecision - and often suffering - because they really want a third option that doesn't exist.
-My mantra in these situations is, "There is no Option C.") For Paul there also is no Option C here - the choice is between slavery or slavery: slavery to sin or slavery to obedience to God.
+My mantra in these situations is, "There is no Option C.") For Paul there also is no Option C here - the choice is between slavery and slavery: slavery to sin or slavery to obedience to God.
 What doesn't come through very well in the English here is an interesting play on words in the Greek - and Paul was a master at such double meanings.
 The word doulos that is translated "slave" can be - and often is - translated equally well as "servant."
 In English these two words, slave and servant, have significantly different connotations, implying that a servant had some choice in the matter.
 In New Testament Greek, not so much!
 Just the same, one could legitimately rephrase Paul's options as between being a slave to sin or a servant to God.
-While in this age and culture of supreme independence people are loathe to admit to any kind of bondage, for Paul - and perhaps to us as well - it is abundantly clear that freedom for the Christian is not freedom to do whatever one wants, but freedom to obey God.
+While in this age and culture of supreme independence people hate to admit to any kind of bondage, for Paul - and perhaps to us as well - it is abundantly clear that freedom for the Christian is not freedom to do whatever one wants, but freedom to obey God.

 So, is this just a different kind of law that Paul is proclaiming?
-I don't think so, and there's a little key phrase in verse 17 that stands out for me as the essence of his argument "why?"
+I don't think so and there's a little key phrase in verse 17 that stands out for me as the essence of his argument "why?"
 That little key phrase?
 "From the heart."
 "But thanks be to God that you, having once been slaves of sin, have become obedient from the heart to the form of teaching to which you were entrusted."
 It seems to me that obedience from the heart is a different kind of obedience from the head.
-Obedience from the head is very much rule based, drawing upon laws and regulations, the letter of the law behaviour.
-Obedience from the heart is in sharp contrast behaviour that is motivated by love, by the spirit of the law, by care and consideration of others and their well-being.
+Obedience from the head can often be very much rule based, drawing upon laws and regulations, the letter of the law behaviour.
+Obedience from the heart is by contrast behaviour that is motivated by love, by the spirit of the law, by care and consideration of others and their well-being.
 The difference seems to me the same kind of difference Jesus spoke of when he condemned the Pharisees for putting huge burdens on the people but not lifting a finger to help them.
 The answer Paul provides here to the question "why behave a certain way as new people in Christ?" is clearly a motivation to serve God not from fear, but in love from the heart.
+This does not mean that we are not to think but rather that there is a need for a balance between what our head tells us and what our heart tells us.